timescale/docs/self-hosted/multinode-timescaledb/multinode-ha.md

 ---
 title: High availability with multi-node
-excerpt: How to configure multi-node TimescaleDB for high availability
+excerpt: How to configure multi-node Timescale for high availability
-products: [mst, self_hosted]
+products: [self_hosted]
 keywords: [multi-node, high availability]
 ---

 # High availability with multi-node

-A multi-node installation of TimescaleDB can be made highly available by setting up one or more standbys for each node in the cluster, or by natively replicating data at the chunk level.
+A multi-node installation of Timescale can be made highly available by setting up one or more standbys for each node in the cluster, or by natively replicating data at the chunk level.